 Difficulty breathing and wheeze

-• Wheeze is extremely common in young children and is most often triggered by a viral infection.
-Most pre-school children with wheeze do not have asthma.
-If you are concerned about asthma please visit our asthma pages.
-We also have local leaflets on Croup, Wheeze, Chest Infection, and Bronchiolitis.
+• Wheeze is extremely common in young children.
+It is most often triggered by a viral infection.
+Most preschool children with wheeze do not have asthma.

 • Children under 2 years of age with breathing difficulty may have bronchiolitis.
-This is an extremely common condition that usually starts as a runny nose and cough but their breathing may get worse over the next 2-3 days.
+This is an extremely common condition.
+It usually starts with a runny nose and cough, but their breathing may get worse over the next 2 to 3 days.
+For those under 1 year of age, inhalers generally do not help.

-• If your child is struggling to breath, they need to be urgently seen by a medical practitioner and are likely to need treatment.
-If your child has croup (hoarse voice, barking cough, noisy breathing), they will also need to be seen by a medical practitioner.
+• If your child has croup (hoarse voice, barking cough, noisy breathing), they are likely to need assessment by a medical practitioner.

 When should you worry?